Painted Who-Ville Photo Props

 I was so excited to see everything set up and ready for the game.
 And, the Murray State Basketball Team graciously offered our whole family free tickets to the game that night!

 They gave us all Santa hats with the razor logo on them to wear!
-We got to hang out with the Grinch, the Murray State Racers’ mascot (Dunker), and of course, Santa!
+We got to hang out with the Murray State Racers’ mascot (Dunker), and of course, Santa!
 It was such a fun time and we made sure to take pictures with Santa in front of the backdrop!

 I usually paint projects on a smaller scale.
 This was a big DIY project but it was so much fun.
 And like I mentioned, this technique is easy to use for so many special events when you need a large, custom backdrop for your photos.
 If you’re ready to tackle a large scale project yourself, make sure you check out my online shop and Amazon storefront for all of my favorite painting tools and supplies.
 I have everything that I recommend there from paint and paintbrushes to woodworking tools and blades.